 5. Yalda Night

-This is a celebration of the Winter Solstice celebrated in Iran, considered one of the most important celebrations of the year.
-The word Yalda means birth, and the festival is a celebration of the longest, darkest night of the year.
-Ancient Persians believed that evil forces were dominant on this night, and the next day belonged to the Lord of Wisdom, Ahura Mazda.
-Family members gather together and eat, drink, and read poetry all night.
-Watermelon, and pomegranates, which symbolize the cycle of life, are served, along with nuts.
+This is a celebration of the Winter Solstice in Iran, considered one of the most important festivities of the year.
+The term “Yalda” means birth, and the festival signifies the commemoration of the longest and darkest night of the year.
+According to ancient Persian beliefs, this night was dominated by malevolent forces, while the following day belonged to the Lord of Wisdom, Ahura Mazda.

 7. Krampus Run

 In Austria, Krampus comes and visits children but, unlike Santa, his visit is not welcome: Krampus seeks out only naughty children to punish them, and if he finds a particularly naughty one, he takes that child away with him in his sack.
 But the celebration comes when people dress up as witches and devils and take to the streets, carrying torches and causing mayhem, for the annual Krampus Run, which is designed to scare the “devil” out of people!